-This section contains circuit board removal and replacement procedures, calibration procedures for the genset control and test procedures for the generator and engine components.
+This section contains circuit board removal and replacement procedures, calibration procedures for the generator set (genset) control and test procedures for the generator and engine components.
 Refer to the figures included with this information and also the Wiring Diagrams section when instructed.

-Before servicing the PCC, it is recommended that all settings be recorded.
-This will make sure of correct and complete readjustment of the PCC in the event that all previous entries are lost during servicing.
+Before servicing the PCC, all settings should be recorded.
+This will enable correct and complete readjustment of the PCC in the event that all previous entries are lost during servicing.